AxelWalthelm/ContourTracing/README.md

 **x, y, dir:**
 Usually tracing stops when the start position is reached.
 Sometimes it is useful to stop at another known position on the contour.
-__In:__ if dir is a valid direction 0-3 then (x, y, dir) becomes the position to stop tracing - be careful!
+__In:__ if dir is a valid direction 0-3 then (x, y, dir) becomes an additional position to stop tracing
 __Out:__ (x, y, dir) is the position tracing stopped, e.g. because maximum contour length was reached.

 ## Definition of direction dir 0 to 3 and its offset vector (dx, dy):